sergueik/selenium_cdp/README.md

   * `getAttributes`
   * `addCustomHeaders`

-- the available API list continues to grow overlap with classic Selenium in Classic Javascript and there are few specific ones.
-The project also exercised other new Selenium 4 API e.g. [relative nearby locators](https://dzone.com/articles/how-selenium-4-relative-locator-can-change-the-way) whidh did not apear powerful enough yet.
+overlap with classic Selenium in Classic Javascript and there are few specific ones.The project also exercised other new Selenium 4 API e.g. [relative nearby locators](https://dzone.com/articles/how-selenium-4-relative-locator-can-change-the-way) whidh did not apear powerful enough yet.

 For accessing the __Chrome Devtools API__ with Selenium driver __3.x__ see [cdp_webdriver](https://github.com/sergueik/cdp_webdriver) project